kubernetes-retired/multi-tenancy/benchmarks/e2e/tests/create_network_policies/README.md

 **Audit:**

-Run the following commands to check for permissions to manage `network-policy` for each verb(get, list, create, update, patch, watch, delete, and deletecollection) in the tenant namespace:
+Run the following commands to check for permissions to manage `network-policy` for each verb(get, create, update, patch, delete, and deletecollection) in the tenant namespace:

     kubectl --kubeconfig=tenant-a -n a1 auth can-i <verb> networkpolicy